-They have refused to grant the UN Refugee Agency access to the camp to assess whether any are political refugees.
+The UN Refugee Agency (UNHCR) has been refused access to the camp to assess whether any are political refugees.

-But the deportations have been criticised by the human rights groups and the US, which has said it would be “deeply dismayed” by any move to force the refugees back to Laos.
+The deportations have been criticised by several human rights groups and the US, which has said it would be “deeply dismayed” by any move to force the refugees back to Laos.

 “Even at this late date we’re fully prepared to do that,” he said.

 The Thai government has promised Laos, which insists the group will be safe after returning, that they would be sent back by the end of the year.